jiexingluo/jiexingluo.github.io/_posts/2019-10-22-Inevitability.md

 ---
 layout:     post
-title:      Inevitablity and Failures of Tryouts
+title:      Inevitability and Failures of Tryouts
 subtitle:   What's the point then...
 date:       2019-11-22
 author:     Jiexing